RodrigoRVSN/beeus-api/readme.md

 <!--- #################### mudar imagem exemplo #################### --->
 ___

-> This is a NextJS template made with linters and patterns.
+> This is the API from Beeus.

 ___
 ## 💻 Prerequisites